jasb3110/g.princals/README.md

   - height: Default condition being set to 250mm.
   - res: resolution of pictures.
 Default condition being set to 300 pixels.
   - dispersion: dispersion of scores of object in loadplot.
 Default condition being set to mean ±3*standard deviation.
+  - point.size.loadplot: it is point size of loadplot.
+Default condition being set to 1,
+  - point.alpha.loadplot: it is point alpha(transparency) of loadplot.
+Default condition being set to 0.1,
   - language: choose a English or Spanish like language.
 Default condition being set English.
   - legend.position: Options to choose are none, left, right, bottom, and top.
 Default condition being set to right. it means legend position is to right.
   - legend.group: Options to choose are TRUE,FALSE,T,F,1 and 0.
 Default condition being set to "1" mean it shows legend.